 Spring is trying its best to establish a foothold here and I’m determined to help it along.
 Snow is in the forecast for tonight and tomorrow, but by the weekend we should be back in the 50’s.
 I can feel it, the air’s a little lighter, the elk have gone back up into the high country and the mornings are less bone chilling.
-In honor of such loveliness, I decided to make a spring/summer vegetable dish with the tiny yellow tomatoes that were in the market this week.
+In honor of such loveliness, I decided to make a spring/summer vegetable dish with the tiny red tomatoes that were in the market this week.
 I know they are out of season and they didn’t taste all that good, but I just needed something to tide me over until the summer vegetables start rolling into the Farmer’s Market.

 - 1 small bag of baby carrots

-- 1 handful of fresh green beans
+- 1 package of asparagus

 - 1 head of broccoli

 - 1/2 head of cauliflower